 What is ACW?

-After-Call Work (ACW), is a set of necessary tasks that need to be completed after an agent interacts with the customer.
+After-Call Work (ACW) is a set of necessary tasks that need to be completed after an agent interacts with the customer.
 These include updating the system, logging the reason for contact and outcome, updating colleagues, and scheduling follow-up actions.

-Why is ACW important?
+Why is ACW Important?

 ACW is an important KPI as it directly impacts contact center efficiency.
 Getting a thorough insight into how your agents are spending their time is crucial.

 According to the International Finance Corporation, it takes an agent about 6 minutes to wrap up post call formalities after every customer interaction.
-ACW is a critical component of operational efficiency, and is included in the average handle time (AHT) of a call.
+ACW is a critical component of operational efficiency, and is included in the formula for average handle time (AHT) of a call.

 As part of AHT, ACW directly impacts call duration, agent efficiency and contact center productivity.
 As per this source,